Automobiles Alpine: 1990s

 1990 saw the launch of the special edition wide-bodied GTA Le Mans.
-Otherwise identical mechanically to the V6 Turbo, the engine was fitted with a catalytic converter and power was reduced to 185 bhp.
-This model was available in the UK and RHD versions carried a numbered plaque on the dashboard.
+Otherwise mechanically identical to the V6 Turbo, the engine was fitted with a catalytic converter and power was reduced to 185 bhp.
+This model was available in the UK and right hand drive versions carried a numbered plaque on the dashboard.
 The Le Mans is the most collectable and valuable GTA derivative, since only 325 were made (299 LHD and 26 RHD).
-These were available from Renault dealers in the UK and the country's motoring press are belatedly recognising the GTA series as the 'great unsung supercar of the 1980s'.
+These were available from Renault dealers in the UK, and the country's motoring press are belatedly recognising the GTA series as the 'great unsung supercar of the 1980s'.

 The Alpine A610 was launched in 1991.
 It was re-styled inside and out but was still recognisable as a GTA derivative.
 The chassis structure was extensively reworked but the central box principal remained the same.
 The front was completely re-designed the interior was also greatly improved.
 Air-conditioning and power steering were fitted as standard.
-The total production run for A610s derivatives was 818 vehicles 67 RHD and 751 LHD.
+The total production run for A610s derivatives was 818 vehicles 67 right hand drive and 751 left hand drive.
 After production of the A610 ended, the Alpine factory in Dieppe produced the Renault Sport Spider and a new era was to begin.

-The last Alpine, an A610, rolled off the Dieppe line on 7 April 1995, Renault abandoning the Alpine name.
+The last Alpine, an A610, rolled off the Dieppe line on 7 April 1995, with Renault abandoning the Alpine name.
 This was always a problem in the UK market.
 Alpines could not be sold in the UK under their own name because Sunbeam owned the trade mark (because of the mid-50s Sunbeam Alpine Mk I).
-In the 1970s, for example Dieppe were building modified Renault 5s for the worldwide market.
+In the 1970s, for example, Dieppe were building modified Renault 5s for the worldwide market.
 The rest of the world knew them as R5 Alpines but in the UK they had to be renamed to R5 Gordini.
-After numerous company takeovers the multinational Stellantis own the British Alpine trademark as of January 2021.
+After numerous company takeovers, the multinational Stellantis own the British Alpine trademark as of January 2021.